MicrosoftDocs/msteams-docs/msteams-platform/toolkit/visual-studio-overview.md

 description: Get started building great custom apps directly within Visual Studio with the Microsoft Teams Toolkit
-keywords: teams visual studio toolkit ms.topic: overview
+keywords: teams visual studio toolkit ms.topic: overview ms.author: lajanuar
 ---

-# Build apps with the Microsoft Teams Toolkit and Visual Studio
+# Build apps with the Teams Toolkit and Visual Studio

 The Microsoft Teams Toolkit enables you to create custom Teams apps directly within the Visual Studio integrated development environment (IDE).
 The Microsoft Teams toolkit guides you through the process and provides everything you need to build, debug, and launch your Teams app.